AdaGold/tree-practice/README.md

 In this exercise you will implement, in Ruby, several Tree methods.

-- `add(value)` - This method adds a value to the Binary Search Tree
+- `add(value)` - This method adds a key-value pair to the Binary Search Tree
-- `find(value)` - This method returns true if the given value is in the tree and false otherwise.
+- `find(value)` - This method returns the matching value for the given key if it is in the tree and `None` if the key is not found in the tree.
+-  **Traversals**:  These methods return an array of dictionaries consisting of all the key-value pairs in the tree in a specific order.
     - `inorder` - This method returns an array of all the elements in the tree, in order.
     - `postorder` - This method returns an array of all the elements in a postorder fashion (left, right , root).
     - `preorder` - This method returns an array of all the elements in a preorder fashion (root, left, right).
 - `height` - This method returns the height of the binary search tree.

 ## Optionals

-- `delete(value)` - This method removes a node from the tree.
-Also add tests for the method.
 - `bfs` - This method returns an array with the tree elements in a level-by-level order (see [Breadth-First traversal](https://www.cs.bu.edu/teaching/c/tree/breadth-first/))